WHAT TO DRINK WITH A CHEESE BOARD?

 If you want to invest in different beverages for your cheese board – but don’t want to pair one drink with each cheese (which can be both costly and intoxicating) – you might consider serving the cheeses in 2-3 groups.

 The mild and creamy cheeses, such as brie, camembert and similar, pair well with something light.
 A lager or G&T would go well here.
 A crisp white wine or a very light red wine, such as Pinot Noir, would also be a lovely match.
 Or try a Chardonnay that isn’t too oaky.

 Firm and aged cheeses, like aged gouda or emmental, need something with a bit more oomph.
 Try a brown ale or a slightly sweeter white wine.
 The somewhat heavier Belgian beers will also go well here.
 If you want to serve a cocktail, try an Old Fashioned, with orange notes and sweetness from bourbon – or a Manhattan, which is also quite sweet with a slight bitterness.

 Blue cheeses like a strong and sweet drink, which can balance out the saltiness of the cheese.
 Try a red Amarone, a sweet dessert wine (either red or white) with strong raisin and nutty notes, or perhaps a glass of port.
 Heavy beers with a high alcohol content also make a good match with blue cheese.

-To achieve a good pairing between cheeses and drinks, they need to match each other in strength.
+The most important thing to do is match drink and cheese in strength.
 That is, light cheeses go best with light beverages, and heavy cheeses go well with heavy beverages.